 One of the most impressive features of the Strike Force is its vast flash range.
-The infrared flash unit on this trail camera can light up to 100 feet (30 meters).
+The infrared flash unit on this trail camera has a 100-foot range (30 meters).

 The flash doesn’t come with a dark coating, which means the red glow is visible when it fires – but unless you’re using it solely for security purposes, this isn’t a big deal.